peterbrittain/asciimatics/doc/source/widgets.rst

     layout.add_widget(Text("Email address:", "email"))
     layout.add_widget(TextBox(5, "Notes:", "notes", as_string=True))

+Or maybe you just want some static text in your UI?
+The simplest thing to do there is to use the :py:obj:`.Label` widget.
+If you need something a little more advanced - e.g. a pre-formatted multi-line status bar, use a :py:obj:`.TextBox` and disable it as described below.

 Disabling widgets
 ~~~~~~~~~~~~~~~~~
 Any widget can be disabled by setting the ``disabled`` property.
 When this is ``True``,